 47 The Israelites took possession of the land of Sihon king of the Amorites and the land of Og king of Bashan, the two kings of the Amorites, who were beyond the Jordan toward the sunrise; 48 from Aroer, which is on the edge of the valley of the Arnon, to Mount Sion (also called Hermon), 49 and all the Arabah beyond the Jordan eastward, to the sea of the Arabah, under the slopes of Pisgah.

 39 Jesus spoke a parable to them.
 “Can the blind guide the blind?
 Will they not both fall into a pit?
 40 A disciple is not above his teacher, but everyone, when he is fully trained, will be like his teacher.

 41 Why do you see the speck that is in your brother’s eye, but do not consider the beam that is in your own eye?
 42 Or how can you tell your brother, ‘Brother, let me remove the speck that is in your eye,’ when you yourself do not see the beam that is in your own eye?
 You hypocrite!
 First remove the beam from your own eye, and then you can see clearly to remove the speck that is in your brother’s eye.

 A Tree and its Fruit

-43 For there is no good tree that produces rotten fruit; nor again a rotten tree that produces good fruit.
+43 For there is no good tree that produces rotten fruit, nor again a rotten tree that produces good fruit.
 44 For each tree is known by its own fruit.
-For people don’t gather figs from thorns, nor do they gather grapes from a bramble bush.
+For people do not gather figs from thorns, nor do they gather grapes from a bramble bush.
 45 The good man out of the good treasure of his heart brings out that which is good, and the evil man out of the evil treasure of his heart brings out that which is evil, for out of the abundance of the heart, his mouth speaks.

 The House on the Rock